List of Azerbaijan international footballers

 Rashad Sadygov is Azerbaijan's most capped player of all time with 110 caps.

 The Azerbaijan national football team has represented Azerbaijan in international association football since 1992, after the country declared independence following the dissolution of the Soviet Union in 1991.
-Prior to this, Azerbaijani players had represented the Soviet Union national football team.
+Prior to this, Azerbaijani players had represented the Soviet Union national football team, most notably Anatoliy Banishevskiy.
 Azerbaijan played their first official international match on 17 September 1992 in a friendly against neighbouring country Georgia which ended in a 6–3 defeat for Azerbaijan.
 They are governed by the Association of Football Federations of Azerbaijan (AFFA) and compete as a member of the Union of European Football Associations (UEFA), which encompasses the countries of Europe and Israel, after becoming members in 1994, also joining FIFA the same year.
 As of March 2019, Azerbaijan have played 242 international matches since their debut, winning 47, drawing 66 and losing 129.
 Azerbaijan have played Moldova and Uzbekistan most frequently, meeting each side ten times.
 In global and continental competitions, Azerbaijan have competed in qualification groups for both the FIFA World Cup, since 1994, and the UEFA European Championship, since 1996, but have failed to qualify for any tournament finals.

 Defender Rashad Sadygov is Azerbaijan's most capped player of all time and is the only player to have accumulated 100 caps for the national team.
 As of March 2019, Sadygov has played 110 times for the country having made his debut in 2001, against Sweden, and received his last cap in 2017.
 Gurban Gurbanov, who accumulated 66 caps during his international career, is the country's highest scorer of all time with 12 goals and is the only player to have scored ten or more goals for Azerbaijan as of March 2019.

 The first player to accumulate 25 caps for Azerbaijan was Tarlan Ahmadov, on 2 April 1997 in a 2–1 defeat to Finland.
 He finished his career with 74 caps for the national team, holding the cap record until 2007 when it was surpassed by Aslan Kerimov who earned 78 caps before retiring.
 In September 2012, the current holder Sadygov overtook Kerimov's cap record and went on to reach 100 caps in October 2015.